who gave Himself for our sins so that He might rescue us from this present evil age, according to the will of our God and Father,Galatians 1:4(NASB)

 The gospel of Paul was received directly from God and was centred upon the death, burial, and Resurrection of Christ.
 Paul's gospel was the gospel of peace-with-God through salvation and the peace-of-God residing within the believer.
 It was the gospel (good news) of salvation by grace through faith in Christ (justification) and it was the gospel (good news) of life and liberty in Christ (sanctification) and not the legalistic bondage suffered under the Law and the curse that brings in it wake.

 The gospel of Paul was focused on Christ: "Who gave Himself for our sins so that He might rescue us from this present evil age, according to the will of our God and Father."
 The perfect standard of the Law certainly points us to Christ, Who alone was able to fulfil the righteous requirements of the Law on our account.
-It was the Lord Jesus, Himself, Who took it upon Himself to fulfil the Law on our behalf - and then He identified with our sinfulness so that He, Himself, could pay the price for your sin and mine.
+It was the Lord Jesus Who took it upon Himself to fulfil the Law on our behalf, and then He identified with our sinfulness so that He, Himself, could pay the price for your sin and mine.

-Jesus gave His life for our sins in order to save us from this evil world in which we live - so that we might be liberated from the unbearable burden of knowing that we are sinners while being incapable of doing anything about it - knowing that our sin separates us from God, but not being able to do anything to help ourselves.
+Jesus gave His life for our sins in order to save us from this evil world in which we live.
+He did this so that we might be liberated from the unbearable burden of knowing that we are sinners while being incapable of doing anything about it, knowing that our sin separates us from God, but not being able to do anything to help ourselves.

 But Christ gave Himself for us because this was the will of the Father in heaven Who loved the world so much, He gave His only begotten Son so that whoever believes in Him, might be rescued from this evil age and have life everlasting.